thegauravthakur/blog/src/content/posts/all-about-heap-data-structure.md

 ### Heapify

-In traditional approach, we add elements to the leaf and adjust it upwards but in heapify the direction is opposite i.e. we adjust the element downwards.
+In traditional approach, we add elements to the leaf and adjust it upwards, but in heapify the direction is opposite, i.e., we adjust the element downwards.
 Here is the code to heapify a single node.

 ```cpp
 void Heap::heapify(int index) {